-To improve your own self-motivation, it helps to examine your goals.
+Improving your own self-motivation helps to examine your goals.
 Why did you choose them?
 What did you love about your career course when you started?
-If you’re no longer energized by your career path, try remembering why you used to love it.
+If your career path no longer energizes you, try remembering why you used to love it.

 Motivation takes enthusiasm, and enthusiasm not only requires hope but breeds it in those you work with.
 If you’re optimistic about the future despite current challenges, you can more easily inspire optimism in others.

 When things get tough or failure feels imminent, look for the positive, however small.

 Holding onto those positives can help you maintain the hope and motivation you need to turn a hard situation into a springboard toward the future.
 And that’s what leaders do.

 Leaders with emotional intelligence are able to regulate themselves and their emotions.
 They rarely, if ever, find themselves verbally attacking others.

 They maintain emotional control even when provoked, and they don’t make rash decisions based on emotion.

 This doesn’t make them control freaks.
 On the contrary, it means they’re flexible enough to recognize when their emotions are about to get the best of them.

 Instead of losing control, they take an introspective look at how they can handle themselves better and act accordingly.

 A big part of self-control is holding yourself accountable.
 Do you hold yourself accountable for mistakes or lapses in judgment, or do you tend to push responsibility to someone else?